alexbain/alexbain.github.com/source/_posts/2013-01-07-use-your-raspberrypi-to-power-a-company-dashboard.markdown

 categories: [raspberrypi]
 ---

 Here are five steps to follow if you want to start using a RaspberryPi to power a company dashboard.
-I've just finished putting this together at my office (using [Geckoboard](http://www.geckoboard.com)):
+I've just finished putting this together at my office.
+We're using [Geckoboard](http://www.geckoboard.com) for the web interface:

 <img class="center" src="/images/posts/raspberrypi-dashboard.jpg" />